50 Best Gifts for Seniors: Things You’ve Never Thought Of

 2) Portable cassette/CD music player boombox

 A simple portable boombox is a great way for your older adult to enjoy music or news.
-These play CDs, cassette tapes, and have AM/FM radio too.
+They play CDs and cassette tapes and have AM/FM radio too.

 Pro tip: To simplify the controls, put colored stickers on important buttons like Play and Stop